Are you ready to learn a trade surrounded by the sight and smell of freshly sawn timber?

 If you enjoy working with wood, here’s your chance to jump-start your career in wood manufacturing.
 Delivered through our Waipā Campus, we're the only dedicated training facility in the country to operate a working sawmill and wood manufacturing plant.
 Training and classes take place onsite, as part of our busy operation.

-In this one-year course, you'll first look at environmental issues, safety and product quality before specialising in two of the four different strands - timber machining, timber grading and optimisation, finger jointing, or sawdoctoring.
+In this one-year course, you'll first look at environmental issues, safety and product quality before getting into your chosen specialisation.

 When you’re qualified, you’ll be able to put your skills and knowledge to work as an operator in a solid wood manufacturing organisation.